thomascothran/pavlov/README.md

     (bp/make-program [add-hot add-cold alt-temp]))
 ```

-## Bthreads
+## Creating bthreads

-A bthread is a unit of behavior that produces a `bid` each time it is called.
 Bthreads are sequential and stateful.
 They can run in parallel and be parked when they are waiting on events.

 The bid a bthread produces can request events, wait on events, or block events in other bthreads.
 Bthreads do not directly know about each other.